pramam/webdriverio-saucedemo-testing/README.md

 2. Run `npm install` to install the latest version (requires you have [node.js installed](https://nodejs.org/en/download/))
 3. Run `npx wdio run ./wdio.conf.js` to run all the tests.
 Some tests check if the user is logged out after 10 mins, so expect the test suite to take 10-11mins to complete.
 4. Run `npx wdio run ./wdio.conf.js --spec checkout1.e2e.js` to run the specified spec file.
 5. Running the tests creates allure reports and html reports, using both reporters.
 The allure reports are stored in `allure results` and the html reports are stored in `docs/reports/html-reports`.
-The html master report is at `docs/reports/html-reports/standard_user/master-report.html`.
+The html master report for user `standard_user` is at `docs/reports/html-reports/standard_user/master-report.html`.
 Run `rm -rf allure-results` and `rm -rf docs/reports/html-reports` to get fresh results.
 6. Run `allure generate allure-results --clean && allure open` to generate a report; `allure generate --clean && allure open` also works as `allure-results` is a default
 7. To clean up results from a prior run `rm -rf allure-results` and `rm -rf docs/reports/html-reports`
 8. The default username/login is in [this file](./data/logindata.js).
 Change the username in this file to run the automation with a different user account.